Link to home

 • Ensure that the APS Nominations Committee includes members from key societal constituencies and that the members have experience in, or knowledge of, the range of APS functions and activities.

-• Encourage the membership to be aware of volunteer leadership positions and to nominate individuals for the CAL and VP positions.
+• Encourage the membership to be aware of all volunteer leadership positions and encourage nominations elected positions of VP and CAL on APS Council.

-• Set clear and well-articulated qualifications needed to be considered for each open position.
-Make these qualifications available on the APS website.
+• Set clear and well-articulated qualifications required for each elected Council position.

-• Review all qualified applicants for elected office, and evaluate for experience, previous success in or potential for leadership, demonstrated ability to complete tasks in a timely manner, and APS volunteerism.
+• Review all qualified applicants for elected office, and evaluate for strong leadership skills, experience or potential for leadership, demonstrated ability to complete tasks in a timely manner, and APS volunteerism.
 Diversity and leadership needs should be considered in the evaluations.

 • Select the most qualified applications as the final candidates for each office position (CAL and VP).
 The selection should reflect the current leadership needs of APS.